As of the 2018-2019 award year, the qualified children of undocumented immigrants who are eligible

 October 1, 2021 - June 30, 2023

 Q12.
 When is the deadline to submit the MSFAA?

-The MSFAA must be completed by the established deadline for the scholarship or grant program for which the applicant is applying.
+The MSFAA must be completed by the established deadline for the scholarship or grant program the

-To view the MSFAA deadlines for the various state financial aid grant and scholarship programs click
+View the MSFAA deadlines for the various state financial aid grant and scholarship programs.

 Q13.
 What if my parents live in another country and I do not live with them?

 Students who are under the age of 24 as of December 31 of the award year and do not meet any